inkarkat/vim-UnconditionalPaste/README.md

                             the g..p / g..P in the mappings.
 A [count] before ghp applies to each algorithm, you can override / supply a local [count], too.
+    ["x]gHp, ["x]gHP        Paste with the previously queried combination of above mappings again.

                             EXAMPLES                                             *
                             - Uppercase a word and paste linewise: